Max Perutz: World War II

 When Hitler took over Austria in 1938, Perutz's parents managed to escape to Switzerland, but they had lost all of their money.
 As a result, Perutz lost their financial support.
 With his ability to ski, experience in mountaineering since childhood and his knowledge of crystals, Perutz was accepted as a member of a three-man team to study the conversion of snow into ice in Swiss glaciers in the summer of 1938.
 His resulting article for the Proceedings of the Royal Society made him known as an expert on glaciers.

-Lawrence Bragg who was Professor of Experimental Physics at the Cavendish, thought that Perutz's research into haemoglobin had promise and encouraged him to apply for a grant from the Rockefeller Foundation to continue his research.
-The application was accepted in January 1939 and with the money Perutz was able to bring his parents from Switzerland in March 1939 to England.
+Lawrence Bragg, who was Professor of Experimental Physics at the Cavendish, thought that Perutz's research into haemoglobin had promise and encouraged him to apply for a grant from the Rockefeller Foundation to continue his research.
+The application was accepted in January 1939 and with the money Perutz was able to bring his parents from Switzerland to England in March 1939.

-On the outbreak of World War II Perutz was rounded up along with other persons of German or Austrian background, and sent to Newfoundland (on orders from Winston Churchill).
+On the outbreak of World War II, Perutz was rounded up along with other persons of German or Austrian background, and sent to Newfoundland (on orders from Winston Churchill).
 After being interned for several months he returned to Cambridge.

-Because of his previous research into the changes in the arrangement of the crystals in the layers of a glacier before the War he was asked for advice on whether if a battalion of commandos were landed in Norway, could they be hidden in shelters under glaciers.
-His knowledge on the subject of ice then led to him in 1942 being recruited for Project Habakkuk.
-This was a secret project to build an ice platform in mid-Atlantic, which could be used to refuel aircraft.
+Because of his pre-War research into the changes in the arrangement of the crystals in the layers of a glacier, he was asked for advice on whether if a battalion of commandos were landed in Norway, could they be hidden in shelters under glaciers.
+His knowledge on the subject of ice then led to him being recruited for Project Habakkuk in 1942.
+This was a secret project to build an ice platform in the mid-Atlantic, which could be used to refuel aircraft.
 To that end he investigated the recently invented mixture of ice and woodpulp known as pykrete.
 He carried out early experiments on pykrete in a secret location underneath Smithfield Meat Market in the City of London.

 Establishment of the Molecular Biology Unit

-After the War he returned briefly to glaciology.
-He demonstrated how glaciers flow.
+After the War he returned briefly to glaciology, demonstrating how glaciers flow.

-In 1947 Perutz, with the support of Professor Bragg was successful in obtaining support from the Medical Research Council (MRC) to undertake research into the molecular structure of biological systems.
+In 1947, Perutz, with the support of Professor Bragg, was successful in obtaining support from the Medical Research Council (MRC) to undertake research into the molecular structure of biological systems.
 This financial support allowed him to establish the Molecular Biology Unit at the Cavendish Laboratory.
-Perutz's new unit attracted researchers who realised that the field of molecular biology had great promise, among them were Francis Crick in 1949 and James D. Watson in 1951.
+Perutz's new unit attracted researchers who realised that the field of molecular biology had great promise; among them were Francis Crick in 1949 and James D. Watson in 1951.